kubernetes-retired/service-catalog/docs/walkthrough.md

 type encapsulates connection details for that broker server.
 These are created and managed by cluster operators who wish to use that broker server to make new types of managed services available within their cluster.
 - `ServiceClass`: A *type* of managed service offered by a particular broker.
 Each time a new `Broker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings.
 A new `ServiceClass` resource will automatically be created for each.
-- `Instance`: An instance of a `ServiceClass`, so to speak.
+- `Instance`: A provisioned instance of a `ServiceClass`.
 These are created by cluster users who wish to make a new concrete _instance_ of some _type_ of managed service to make that available for use by one or more in-cluster applications.
 When a new `Instance` resource is created, the service catalog